wlswotmd/gef/FAQ.md

 ## Are there any plans to support kernels for other architectures?
 There are no plans.
-If implemented in the future, the architecture must at least disclose the `pagewalk` process in detail.
-This is because a memory map is required to obtain the symbols, and a `pagewalk` implementation is required to obtain the memory map.

 ## Are there any plans to support more architectures with qemu-user?
 Yes, however, it is becoming difficult to find new support targets.